Cliven Bundy defends standoff, says he'll continue to ranch

 "Now I’ve got to make the decision whether I’m going to be bitter the rest of my life, whether I'm going to forgive them," Bundy said.
 "But one thing’s for sure: I’m going to go back and ranch."

-Bundy would not say whether he is considering a lawsuit in the matter.
+Bundy did not say if he would file a lawsuit in the matter, but suggested he is considering it.
 He said he was in Las Vegas to try and meet with the county sheriff, but was told the sheriff did not have time.
 Bundy said that in 2014 "we stood for freedom and liberty" and that "we stood for the sovereignty of the state of Nevada, we stood for statehood."

 He also questioned whether the federal government is allowed to own most of the land it does in the West under the Constitution, and portrayed ranchers like himself as protecting it.
 Environmental groups have said federal land already belongs to the people, and federal control ensures they are accessible to the public.